 Learners may go onto attend a CPSU Time to Listen workshop

 Would you like further information?

 This workshop can also be delivered to specific groups such as clubs, universities etc.

 Given the latest Government advice, it comes as no surprise that we have postponed all face to face workshops until further notice in light of the current situation with Covid-19.
 The health and safety of our learners and workforce are our priority.

 As an alternative, we are offering UK Coaching Safeguarding workshops online via virtual classroom sessions.
-The duration of these workshops are two hours.
+The duration of these workshops are two and a half hours.
 Should you have further questions, please contact us.